andrr64/PortofolioWebsite-with-React/README.md

 ---

 ## ✨ Features
-- 📚 Collection of computer-related learning materials
+- 📚 Collection of computer science learning materials
 - 🗂 Organized by category and topic
 - 🌍 Open source and free to access